 Can you make a gluten-free sourdough starter?

-1 in 5 Americans eats gluten-free for various reasons so the question isn’t surprising.
-So, in an attempt to answer this question, there’s been another “growth” in my kitchen for the past 10 days.
+1 in 5 Americans eats gluten-free for various reasons, so the question isn’t surprising.
+So, in an attempt to answer this question, there’s been another food project in my kitchen for the past 10 days.
 I’m trying yet again to capture wild yeast from thin air.

-The consistency looks a lot like cream of wheat… you know, the breakfast cereal?
+The consistency of my gluten free sourdough starter looks a lot like cream of wheat…you know, the breakfast cereal?
 But thinner (and smellier).
 It definitely doesn’t look like the “soupy flour” mixture from the ordinary sourdough starter.

-In fact, just about everything was different about this gluten-free sourdough starter.
-Everything except three things:
+In fact, just about everything was different about this gluten-free sourdough starter, except three things that stayed the same:

 - It only required flour and water.